KastnerRG/Read_the_docs/docs/project5.rst

    // normalize by the squared envelop acts as a limiter disdata = (xI*der_xQ-xQ*der_xI)./(xI^2+xQ^2)

-More information about the discriminator can be found `here <http://www.eas.uccs.edu/~mwickert/ece5625/lecture_notes/N5625_4.pdf>`_ in page 4-23.
+More information about the discriminator can be found `here <http://www.eas.uccs.edu/~mwickert/ece5625/lecture_notes/N5625_4.pdf#page=23>`_ in page 4-23.

 **Optimization Guidelines**

 * You must always use a clock period of 10 ns.

-* The output of the various architectures that you generate must match the golden output.
-We have broken down the project into subcomponents to allow you to develop and test them individually.
-You would be wise to do it in such a manner.
+* It is your task to ensure functional correctness in your synthesized design.
+Therefore, you must write each test bench carefully.

 5) PYNQ Demo